Amit3115/Easy-Note/README.md

 # Easy-Note

-🗒️ Easy Note App helps to to create your notes.
+🗒️ Easy Note App helps you to create your notes.
 You can 📝 edit and ❌ delete notes too.

 # Features